data-apis/scipy-2023-presentation/paper.rst

 a full featured Python test suite that runs against multiple different libraries.
-It has already been invaluable in practice for implementing the minimal `numpy.array_api` implementation, the `array-api-compat` library, and for finding presidencies from the spec in array libraries including NumPy, CuPy, and PyTorch.
+It has already been invaluable in practice for implementing the minimal `numpy.array_api` implementation, the `array-api-compat` library, and for finding discrepancies from the spec in array libraries including NumPy, CuPy, and PyTorch.

 Future Work